PaulCardoos/Percolation/README.md

 </ul>

 ## How to Run the code
-In order to run this code you need to make sure that the algs4.jar and the stdlib.jar files are in the your java classpath.
+In order to run this code you need to make sure that the algs4.jar and the stdlib.jar files are in your java classpath.
 You can follow a tutorial on how to do this if you click on these links depending on your operating system.

 <ul>